-UDLA recognizes the need to prepare life-long learners who develop knowledge and skills in classroom settings and deepen their learning through experiences beyond those walls, who communicate and collaborate across cultures in an increasingly competitive world.
+UDLA recognizes the need to prepare lifelong learners who develop knowledge and skills in classroom settings and deepen learning through experiences beyond those walls, as well as communicate and collaborate across cultures in an increasingly competitive world.
 For these reasons, assessment is essential to guide, empower, and integrate student learning.
-Assessment is not an isolated activity or merely the evaluation of student work, but rather a way to encourage students to engage in their own learning, especially through reflection, and a means by which to measure the effectiveness of the university’s programs, their curricula and teaching-learning processes.
-Thus, the principal objective of assessment is to support the learning process of every student and stimulate meaningful learning, as well as academic achievement and personal growth, consonant with established institutional and program learning outcomes.
+Assessment is not an isolated activity or merely the evaluation of student work, but a means to encourage active engagement in learning, especially through reflection, and a tool to measure the effectiveness of the university’s programs, curricula, and teaching-learning processes.
+Thus, the principal objective of assessment is to support the learning process of each student and stimulate meaningful learning, academic achievement, and personal growth, aligned with established institutional and program learning outcomes.

-UDLA’s institutional learning outcomes form both the underpinning reason for all teaching and learning activities that take place and serve as a framework for activities that contribute to students’ overall development.
-They are linked to the mission of forming “capable, enterprising individuals with an international perspective and a firm commitment to society, based on ethical principles and values,” as well as the core competencies specified by WSCUC and other transversal learning outcomes.
+UDLA’s institutional learning outcomes form both the foundation for all teaching and learning activities and the framework for initiatives that contribute to students’ overall development.
+These outcomes are linked to the university’s mission of forming “capable, enterprising individuals with an international perspective and a firm commitment to society, based on ethical principles and values,” as well as to the core competencies specified by WSCUC and other transversal learning outcomes.

 Demographic Data: Institutional headcount totals the number of students enrolled yearly and a breakdown by men and women.
 Enrollment by ethnicity presents data on the most representative ethnic groups of the university.